 Pharmaceutical medications such as antihistamines, corticosteroids and decongestants may go some way towards helping with the symptoms.
 Whereas Chinese medicine is about building the strength of your health in areas where it is lacking, rather than just symptom relief.

-TCM helps by boosting your immune system which clears and reduces hay fever symptoms.
+TCM helps by boosting your system which clears and reduces hay fever symptoms.